devtron-labs/devtron/README.md

 [Devtron](#install-devtron) helps you deploy, observe, manage & debug existing Helm apps in all your clusters.

-## Devtron Dashboard Features 🤩
+## Devtron Dashboard

 Devtron's Kubernetes Dashboard offers a variety of different features, giving you flexibility to manage your clusters as you desire.

-You can find some of the key features below.
+### Features 🤩

 - Simplified configuration and management for Helm applications with easy rollback
 - Compare and reconcile configuration drifts across enviornments